- Importing the structure of data files

 - You have the ability to perform an external authentication of the connection.

 2. Running queries

 - HExecuteQuery: is used to run a preset query with the query editor.

-- HExecuteSQLQuery: is used to run a query by specifying the SQL code of query and the name that will be assigned to this SQL code.
+- HExecuteSQLQuery: is used to execute a query by specifying the SQL code of the query and the name that will be assigned to this SQL code.

 "SELECT NAME FROM CUSTOMER")

 The records can be locked via the lock options of these functions.

 Remark: The hLockWrite and hLockReadWrite constants have the same effect: lock in write mode.
 Oracle does not support read-only locks.